Motirck/chat-app/docs/ARCHITECTURE.md

 ### 3.3 Online Users Tracking

-- ChatHub keeps a static concurrent dictionary mapping connectionId -> username.
+- ChatHub keeps a static concurrent dictionary mapping connectionId -> (username, roomId).
 - On connection join/leave:
   - Adds/removes entries and updates ApplicationUser.IsOnline in database when appropriate.
-  - Broadcasts UserJoined/UserLeft and UpdateOnlineUsers to the ChatRoom group.
+  - Broadcasts UserJoinedRoom/UserLeftRoom and UpdateOnlineUsers to the specific room group (Room_{roomId}).

 ## 4. Key Components (with code references)